Kung Pao Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-Kung pao chicken is a popular Chinese restaurant dish of stir-fried chicken, peanuts and vegetables.
-It’s traditionally made with specialty ingredients, like Sichuan peppercorns, Chinese black vinegar, Chinese rice wine, and whole dried red chilies.
-This Americanized version replaces those hard-to-find-ingredients with staples from your neighborhood supermarket.
-It has all the same spicy, sweet, and sour appeal of traditional kung pao chicken, and it makes a really nice weeknight dinner with a side of rice.
+Kung pao chicken is a popular Chinese restaurant dish that combines tender chicken, crisp veggies, and peanuts with a spicy, tangy sauce.
+While it’s traditionally made with specialty ingredients like Sichuan peppercorns, Chinese black vinegar, rice wine, and dried red chilies, this simplified version swaps those hard-to-find items for staples from your local supermarket.
+It still delivers the same bold flavor and makes for a delicious weeknight dinner, especially with a side of rice.

-What you’ll need to Make Kung Pao Chicken
+What You’ll Need To Make Kung Pao Chicken

+As with any stir-fry, you want to do all of your prep ahead of time because the cooking goes very quickly.
 Since the chicken needs to marinate for 15 minutes, get that started first.
 In a medium bowl, whisk together the soy sauce, dry sherry, and cornstarch until the cornstarch is dissolved.
 Add the chicken and toss to coat.
 Let stand at room temperature for 15 minutes, stirring occasionally.

 Meanwhile, chop the bell pepper, celery, scallions, and garlic.